Meet the Communication Works Team!

-Carol’s career as a public school speech-language pathologist included experience in the educational service unit setting, the Omaha Public Schools, and for the last thirty years in the Lincoln Public Schools.
+Carol’s career as a public school speech-language pathologist began in the educational service unit setting in Hastings and the Omaha Public Schools, serving the K-12 population.
+For thirty years Carol was with the Lincoln Public Schools.
 Her expertise is in the area of early childhood special education with extensive experience as a speech-language pathologist in preschool classrooms and in the homebased settings.
 Carol left the public schools when her children were young and was co-owner of a private preschool in Lincoln for five years.

-Cindy Lefler, MS, L-CCC-SLP
+Chelsea Joekel, MS, L-CCC-SLP

 Kylie Lureen, MS, L-CCC-SLP